steiza/sidebar/README.md

 ![screenshot showing video and file sharing](screenshot.png "screenshot of video and file sharing")

-There is a server that sends are receives a small amount of traffic to help clients find each other, but all video, audio, and data content is sent directly from peer to peer and is end-to-end encrypted with [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security).
+There is a server that sends and receives a small amount of traffic to help clients find each other, but all video, audio, and data content is sent directly from peer to peer and is end-to-end encrypted with [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security).

 ### Server details